5 mistakes (to avoid like the plague) building a glass block shower wall

 At this point you may ask me, “Mike – why did only 2 of the 40 masons in your Dad’s company have the ability to do glass block wall installations?
 Was he in employing a bunch of idiots?”
 The reason is glass blocks put up by a mason using the old-school block by block method tend to “swim” (as masons like to say) – or move – as you try to install them.
 Since they move around they are a pain to install using the traditional block by block installation method.
 What’s cool is there is a far better way today which eliminates the need for a mason, costs less and is easy to do.

 This approach is a Protect-All prefabricated glass block shower.
 With this system, the glass block shower wall sections are premade into assemblies and you install them like an adult version of Lego blocks (the section above fits into the grooves of the section below).
+And what’s even sweeter is prefabricated glass block shower wall sections save you money (whether you’re a DIY’er or hire a remodeling contractor who is installing this type of wall for the first time.
+And if you don’t believe me you’ll want to click on this article titled, How much does a prefabricated glass block walk in shower wall cost?

 This eliminates hiring a mason (who doesn’t want to do your job anyway since they have more brick and block jobs they have time to do anyway).
 Now a glass block wall (even a curved walk in variety) can be installed by a handyman, remodeling contractor or a DIY homeowner (more about this later).